openstack/rally/doc/source/plugins/implementation/runner_plugin.rst

 Scenario runner as a plugin
 ===========================

-Let's create a scenario runner plugin that runs a given benchmark scenario a random number of times (chosen at random from a given range).
+Let's create a runner plugin that runs a given scenario a random number of times (chosen at random from a given range).

 Creation
 ^^^^^^^^